nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a patient using her/his name.
-2. Medimate searches the patient.
+2. MediMate searches the patient.
-3. Medimate displays the patient.
+3. MediMate displays the patient.

    Use case ends.

 **Extensions**

 * 1a.
 User enters wrong input format.
     * 1a1.
-Medimate gives correct format and asks user to input again.
+MediMate gives correct format and asks user to input again.
     * 1a2.
 User enters the input with correct format.

       Use Case resumes at step 2.

 * 2a.
 Patient does not exist.
     * 2a1.
-Medimate reminds user to check for patient name.
+MediMate reminds user to check for patient name.
     * 2a2.
 User enter the input with existing patient name in correct format.

       Use Case resumes at step 2.